 Not only does the STA logger record, process and deliver your spray data automatically to an easy to view web portal, but it is also analysis ready.
-In this article we’re going to explore some of the advanced metrics you can derive from the data and explain how to get them.
+In this article we’re going to explore how you can analyse your weed mapping data and derive some of the advanced metrics.

 Note: The analysis in this article is conducted in ArcGIS Pro (v2.8.1) which requires additional licensing.
 Analysis can be done in other desktop GIS applications, but the exact processes may differ.

 For the analysis, we’re going to use data from three backpack units operated by an organisation called Southern Conservation Services (SCS), based in South Australia.
 We’ll focus on a single site called Moana Sands located near Adelaide (South Australia) where SCS conducted multiple rounds of weed control over a 6 month period in 2021.

 There is a lot of data on the site which can be difficult to wade through, but hopefully by this point you are aware of the time slider tools available in the web application and ArcGIS Pro which will help you filter by time, and step through date by date.

 The first task we need to complete to analyse weed mapping data is to download the relevant data from the hosted web layers and separate it from the rest of the SCS data.
 To do this, we will use a site boundary polygon.
 We at TerraLab don’t know the exact boundary of the Moana Sands site but assume that in your case, you may have an existing site boundary polygon or other relevant data.
 So for the purposes of this analysis we’ll estimate it.
 When looking at the data the extent of the site becomes very obvious.
 We were able to create a polygon feature class and draw it based on the property boundaries and extent of STA logger data we saw.